Danny Figueroa: Search

 The discovery of three bodies within the span of just over a month sparked fear in both Riverside and San Bernardino counties.
 Both Thomas Breedlove and Robert Jimenez reported their encounters of a man wearing military clothes and carrying a rifle, and both by then had started to speculate if he was the killer.
 This was backed up by witnesses who claimed have seen a man wearing military clothes and carrying a rifle in the area.

 At the height of the panic, authorities organized search dogs and helicopters to scour the area, looking for a man matching the description of the killer, who by then had been nicknamed The Backwoods Sniper.
 At some point during the investigation, Figueroa was named as a suspect in Lengerich's killing, and was subsequently connected to the other killings and attacks.
 Witnesses who reported seeing the killer were shown Figueroa's picture, all of whom identified him as the man they had seen.
 After a 12-day search, authorities discovered him still wearing his military uniform hiding under a flood-control channel, and he was arrested without incident.

 Court proceedings

 After Figueroa was arrested, he was booked to Riverside County Jail and was charged with attempted murder in the shooting of Robert Jimenez.
 He was later charged with three counts of first degree murder with special circumstances.
 Figueroa admitted responsibility but claimed the murder of Raymond Webber was done in self-defense, after Webber followed Figueroa for 25-miles.
 In the end, Figueroa pleaded guilty to the murders to avoid a possible death sentence and was sentenced to 66 years to life in prison in 1987.
-He died on December 20, 1998.
+He died in prison on December 20, 1998.